DIY Stamped Napkins For the Easter Table

 <<<< Blue China Decor with Spring Bulbs >>>>

-I whipped up some herb napkin rings made with fresh thyme and some old curtain rings.
+I whipped up some DIY napkin rings made with fresh thyme and some old curtain rings.

 See.
 How simple that looks at the back.

-Now look at how cute they are as napkin rings.
+Now look at how cute these mini wreaths are as napkin rings.

 Hmm.
 I am getting in the mood for our Easter dinner.
 Now that I have my Easter table setting figured out.